Infections and Immunology

 Accreditation level: Consolidated group

-The preclinical research is complemented and carried out in parallel with the clinical studies carried out in ICU patients, favoring the translational perspective.
-We work on the development of experimental models that recreate pathologies associated with the critically ill (SDRA, LPA, sepsis), both in vivo (animal models) and in vitro (cell cultures).
+Preclinical research complements and is developed in parallel with clinical studies carried out on ICU patients, favoring a translational perspective.
+In this area, work is being done on the development of experimental models that recreate pathologies associated with the critically ill, such as acute respiratory distress syndrome (ARDS), acute lung injury (ALI) and sepsis, both in vivo (animal) and in vitro (cell culture) models.

 Lines of research